Lighting and Rendering

 Spacecraft position 1.

-• With position 1 set we need to tell Maya to save this position as a keyframe.
+• With position 1 set you need to tell Maya to save this position as a keyframe.

 To save this position as a keyframe: